Top Linksmain detailsbiographyby votesphoto galleryquotes

 Kaffee: And because he did.
-Because he exercised his own set of values.
-Because he made a decision about the welfare of another Marine which was in conflict with an order of yours he was punished.
-Isn't that right.
+Because he exercised his own set of values, because he made a decision about the welfare of a Marine that was in conflict with an order of yours, he was punished.
+Isn't that right?

 Lt.
 Kendrick: Lance Corporal Dawson disobeyed an order!